Sensorimotor Art Therapy & Counselling

 Payment is appreciated at the time of appointment/ session.

-Payment can be made by direct deposit, cash or cheque.
+Payment can be made by direct deposit, cash or by Square.